Meditation: Managing scanxiety

 “If you try to do too much, it can make you feel defeated and frustrated,” says Newsom.
 “But small projects like cleaning out a junk drawer, or even simply calling a friend, can give you a boost.”

-Feeling alone and isolated can fuel scanxiety, so it is important to remain in touch with others.
+Feeling alone and isolated can fuel scanxiety, so it's important to remain in touch with others.
+When you can, make plans to get together in person with friends and family for fun activities or schedule phone dates with them to catch up.

 Cancer patients and caregivers also can take advantage of the online support groups offered at MD Anderson.
 There are several groups for patients and caregivers, and some groups focus on more general topics like eating healthy and exercising.